2024’s Ultimate Boston Public Library Wedding Planing Guide

 The History of Bates Hall

-The primary reading room of the Central Library was given Joshua Bates' name in honor of the organization's first significant sponsor.
-When the library was established in 1852, Bates, who had grown up without a public library, offered to pay for the acquisition of books because he understood the significance of the organization.
+The primary reading room of the Central Library was named Joshua Bates in honor of the organization's first significant sponsor.
+When the library was established in 1852, Bates, who had grown up without a public library, offered to pay for the acquisition of books because he understood the organization's significance.
 He stipulated that the new library must be "free to everybody," be "an adornment to the City," and have space for at least 150 visitors.

 The spectacular 50-foot-high barrel vault ceiling of Bates Hall, which extends the length of the McKim building along Dartmouth Street, is supported there.
 Since the building's completion in 1895, the English wood bookcases and tables have been in virtually constant use.